Unrotated Projectile: Analysis

-Edgerton called the rocket programme "typically cronyist" in that Major Duncan Sandys MP was put in charge of an experimental regiment to devise tactics against dive-bombers for rockets and PE fuzes and against higher-flying bombers.
+Edgerton called the rocket programme "typically cronyist" in that Major Duncan Sandys MP, Churchill's son in law, was put in charge of an experimental regiment to devise tactics against dive-bombers for rockets and PE fuzes against higher-flying bombers.
 Sandys was promoted to command the first rocket battery (Z Battery) in south Wales, comprising rocket projectors and a rare gun-laying radar.
 Z batteries, usually staffed by the Home Guard, were eventually established all over the country.

-There were many sceptics about the efficacy of rockets and in October 1940, Edward Montagu Campbell Clarke, the Director of Artillery at the Ministry of Supply, wrote that there was "no justification for going to production at the stage of development which this weapon has at present reached, as shown by its trials," which Clarke suspected had been rigged.
+There were many sceptics about the efficacy of rockets and in October 1940, Edward Montagu Campbell Clarke, the Director of Artillery at the Ministry of Supply, wrote that there was "no justification for going to production at the stage of development which this weapon has at present reached, as shown by its trials", which Clarke suspected had been rigged.

 In 1966, Archibald Hill wrote in his memoirs that UP was the "dearly beloved pet of Lindemann" and that it was "a most infernal waste of time, effort, manpower and material".
 Hill thought that the development and introduction costs over two years had been between £30 and £160 million, absorbed 87000 LT of steel and 400 per cent more cordite than would have been needed for the same number of 3.7-inch anti-aircraft shells.
 Hill called the rockets so inaccurate that "very few of the proximity fuzes would function because there would be no proximity".
 The PE fuze was "useless"; Edgerton wrote that despite this, more than 100,000 PE fuzes had been manufactured by October 1941.
 Sandys eventually defied Lindemann, who continued to back the PE fuze.
 The PE and acoustic fuzes were failures but the third variety, the radio proximity fuze, was a great success later in the war.
 Edgerton wrote that Harold Macmillan considered that Churchill had been right to persist with rocket weapons and that he had been "proved right in his steady support for the new conceptions" but Edgerton judged the military value of rockets to have been exaggerated.
 In April and May 1944, there had been a 0.7 chance that a rocket from a salvo of eight would hit something of the size of a tank; despite the inaccuracy of air-to-ground rockets, the fighter-bombers that carried them gained a great reputation.